 Damage to the jaw and temporomandibular joint (TMJ) frequently occurs in motorcycle accidents, whether or not a helmet is worn.

 As a Sacramento motorcycle accident attorney, I see many jaw injuries from motorcycle accidents.

 TMJ stands for “temporomandibular joint” and is the joint that allows you to chew, talk, and open and close your mouth.
 It is a ball and socket joint, where the ball is at either end of the mandible and the socket is an indentation in the temporal bone.
 The TMJ is located just in front of each ear.

-• Fullness of the ear is seen in 33 percent of cases.
-Patients describe the symptom as feeling like the ear is full, clogged or muffled.
+- The fullness of the ear is seen in 33 percent of cases.
+Patients describe the symptom as feeling like the ear is full, clogged, or muffled.
 It is more noticeable when flying a commercial airliner that is ascending or descending.
 It is caused by dysfunction or hyperactivity of the Eustachian tube which is located near the TMJ.

 Jaw injuries often happen when the disk erodes from direct or indirect trauma to the joint.

 The diagnosis of a TMJ or jaw injury (assuming no fracture) can be difficult.
 Patients have symptoms that at first appear to be related to the head, the ear, or the mouth.
 Symptoms can be vague.